 Making Indian food has become a passion of mine, and I have so enjoyed reading and researching the different curries and spices of Asia…and sampling the tasty dishes from this part of the world.

 Garam Masala, like curries, varies from country to country.
 It is one of those recipes that invite you to add your own touch and creativity.
 I hope you enjoy this version.
 I have quadrupled this recipe since I use it often.

 - 1 tbsp roasted coriander seeds

 - 1 tbsp black peppercorns

 - 1 small stick cinnamon break in 3 pieces

 - 1 - 2 tsp red pepper flakes

 - 1/2 tsp ground nutmeg

 - Step 1 Place all the whole seed spices and cinnamon and red pepper flakes on a cookie sheet.
 Put them under the broiler on the bottom rack and watch them…don’t leave their side.
-Leave the oven door cracked when broiling so you can see them better.
-As soon as they start to brown shake them and toss them around.
-Then put them back in for a few more minutes watching every second!
-Take them out and set on counter to cool down.
+Leave the oven door cracked when broiling so you can see them easier.
+As soon as they start to brown, shake them and toss them around.
+Then put them back in for a few more minutes, watching every second!
+Take them out and set on the counter to cool down.

 - Step 3 This keeps its flavor well for 3 months.